cavaunpeu/willwolf.io-source/content/articles/travel-recommendations-with-jaccard-similarities.md

 Author: Will Wolf
 Slug: travel-recommendations-with-jaccard-similarities
 Status: published
+Summary: A Scala-based web app that gives travel recommendations via Twitter data and the Jaccard similarity.

 I recently finished building a [web app](http://countryrecommender.herokuapp.com/) that recommends travel destinations.
 You input a country, and it provides you with 5 other countries which you might also enjoy.
 The recommendations are generated via a basic application of [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering).
 In effect, you query for a country, and the engine suggests additional countries enjoyed by other users of similar taste.
 The methodology is pretty simple: